ch-patrick-scheidegger/c-plus-plus-ost/week06/README.md

 * `constexpr` Keyword
 * `static_assert`

-The magazine {cvu} has a column about C++ code that does not what it is supposed to do.
-You should have a look at the submission on [page 19 of the September 2017](https://accu.org/var/uploads/journals/CVu29-4_with_cover.pdf) issue:
+The magazine cvu has a column about C++ code that does not what it is supposed to do.
+You should have a look at the submission on [page 19 of the September 2017](https://accu.org/var/uploads/journals/CVu29-4_with_cover.pdf).
+Unfortunately, it is not accessible anymore to non-accu members.

+Summary of the issue:

 **Quick summary:** The code is supposed to count different kinds of meals attendees of an event have ordered.
 Possibilities are any combination of `breakfast`, `lunch` and `dinner`.
 The programm should print the total number of attendess and the total number of each meal ordered.
 But somehow the result is not as expected.